-Feverfew is an ancient herb that helps with migraines, reduces inflammation, soothes skin irritation, and protects against UV radiation-induced skin damage.
-In addition, this plant may also help soothe pain, combat cancer, and relieve anxiety and depression.
+Feverfew is an ancient herb claimed to help with migraines, soothe skin irritation, and protect against UV radiation-induced skin damage.
+Preliminary research suggests this plant may also help with pain, anxiety, and depression.
 Read on to discover why this old remedy is now modern medicine.

-It is native to the Balkans but now grows all over the world, including the Americas [R].
+Feverfew is native to the Balkans but now grows all over the world, including the Americas .

-Also known as ‘‘medieval aspirin’’, this plant has been traditionally used as a treatment for fever, rheumatism, arthritis, toothache, psoriasis, insect bites, asthma, stomach-ache, headaches, infertility, tinnitus, dizziness, nausea, vomiting, menstrual problems and migraine [R].
+Also known as ‘‘medieval aspirin’’, this plant has been traditionally used as a treatment for fever, rheumatism, arthritis, toothache, psoriasis, insect bites, asthma, stomachache, headaches, infertility, tinnitus, dizziness, nausea, vomiting, menstrual problems and migraine .

-- Sesquiterpene lactones (mainly parthenolide, 85% of total sesquiterpene lactones ) – parthenolide decreases inflammation and combats cancer
+- Sesquiterpene lactones (mainly parthenolide, 85% of total sesquiterpene lactones ): parthenolide decreases inflammation and may even help fight cancer

 - Volatile oils (such as camphor), which are antibacterial

 - Flavonoids, which have antioxidant, anti-inflammatory, and antibacterial properties

 Parthenolide is the main active compound of feverfew and is found in the leaves .